 From the Charter of the Cloud Imaging working group [ ] and the recognition that Cloud Printing may use different paths and elements within the cloud that are not within the province of the Printer Working Group, the detailed definition of the following elements and aspects of Cloud Printing is out of scope for this specification, although the general functions performed by these things in Cloud Printing may be identified in the Model discussion.

-OOS-1: Defining Cloud federation interfaces and associated protocols and technologies.
+Defining Cloud federation interfaces and associated protocols and technologies.

-OOS-2: Defining the interface between the physical Printer Device and the component that provides the interface between the Printer and the Cloud (later called the Cloud Imaging Manager); this component may be part of the Printer device in which case it is an “internal” interface; or it may be external, possibly serving multiple physical Printers, in which case it is assumed to use already standardized Printer interfaces.
+Defining the interface between the physical Printer Device and the component that provides the interface between the Printer and the Cloud (later called the Cloud Print Manager); this component may be part of the Printer device in which case it is an “internal” interface; or it may be external, possibly serving multiple physical Printers, in which case it is assumed to use already standardized Printer interfaces.

-OOS-3: Defining new protocols for authentication, authorization, and access control (AAA), enumeration, transport, notification, or device management.
+Defining new protocols for authentication, authorization, and access control (AAA), enumeration, transport, notification, or device management.

-OOS-4: Defining new document file formats.
+Defining new document file formats.

-OOS-5: Defining new abstract job tickets.
+Defining new abstract job tickets.

-OOS-6: Defining specific interfaces within the Cloud Environment established to support Cloud Printing (later termed the Cloud Print Provider).
+Defining specific interfaces within the Cloud Environment established to support Cloud Printing (later termed the Cloud service).

-OOS-7: Defining the interface by which Printers are registered with the Cloud.
+Defining the interface by which Printers are registered with the Cloud.

-OOS-8: Defining the interface by which Users, including potential Job Originators are associated with the Cloud.
+Defining the interface by which Users, including potential Job Originators are associated with the Cloud.

-OOS-9: Defining the interface between the User and the local component that provides the User’s interface with the cloud (the User Client), this being part of an application (or operating system) than can be assumed to be proprietary.
+Defining the interface between the User and the local component that provides the User’s interface with the cloud (the User Client), this being part of an application (or operating system) than can be assumed to be proprietary.

 Design Requirements